Sports Clubs, Social Clubs & Community Outreach

 Clothes Closet: (603) 887-4979

-Please come and visit our new location at the Chester Town Hall address in the building to the right of the Police Station.
-The announcement for opening day will be in the Tri-Town Times.
-Chester residents who can use clothing, coats, and other items are welcome to come and see what is there waiting for them upon annoucement of opening days and times.
+Please come and visit the Chester Clothes Closet at the Chester Town Hall address in the building to the right of the Police Station.
+Chester residents who can use clothing, coats, and other items are welcome to come and see what is there waiting for them.

 We accept usable, good condition clothing within the town to be offered to Town residents who can use them.
 Non clothing items to be recycled can be donated to the swap shop at the transfer station.